 5.3 The focus of oneM2M in Vehicular Domain

-In the context of progress achieved through various standardization efforts, oneM2M is continuing to develop a common platform which can be used for information transport functions between vehicles and backend servers to satisfy vehicular domain requirements.
+In the context of progress achieved through various standardization efforts, oneM2M is continuing to develop a common platform which can be used for information transport functions between vehicles and backend servers over a variety of transport technologies (e.g. cellular or DSRC) to satisfy vehicular domain requirements.
 The following capabilities are of key importance to the vehicular domain.

 Data management

 Since vehicles may move fast, the operation and management in this domain will be dynamic, complex and difficult.
 For example, if the nodes located on roadside act as gateway, status of a connection between device and gateway is varying frequently.
-Therefore, management of data (including sensing and device information, data streams) as well as filtering and preprocessing functions (at devices or gateways) are required in order to provide efficient analysis services in the complicated enviroments.
+Therefore, management of data (including sensing and device information, data streams) as well as filtering and pre-processing functions (at devices or gateways) are required in order to provide efficient analysis services in the complicated enviroments.

 Communication management